Picture "The White Horse" (1898), framed

 Painters such as Claude Monet, Edgar Degas, Edouard Manet, Auguste Renoir and others created motifs from everyday life, urban and landscape scenes in bright, natural light.

 Impressionism can be seen as a reaction to academic painting.
-The emphasis was not on content with its strict rules of painting structure, but on the object as it appears at any given moment, in an often random cut out.
+Rather than emphasizing content with a structured composition, it focused on the subject as it appears in the moment, often in a seemingly random snapshot.
 The reality was seen in all its variety of colours in natural lighting.
-The Studio painting was replaced by open-air painting.
+Outdoor painting replaced studio painting.

 Through the brightening of the palette and the dissolution of firm contours, a new approach to colour emerged.
-In many cases, the colours were no longer mixed on the palette but side by side on the canvas so that the final impression lies in the eye of the viewer with a certain distance.
-In "Pointillism", (with painters such as Georges Seurat or Paul Signac) this principle was taken to the extreme.
+In many cases, the colours were no longer mixed on the palette but placed side by side on the canvas, so that the final impression emerged in the eye of the viewer with a certain distance.
+In "Pointillism", (with painters such as Georges Seurat or Paul Signac), this principle was taken to the extreme.

 Outside France, Impressionism was taken up by painters such as Max Slevogt, Max Liebermann and Lovis Corinth in Germany, and by James A. M. Whistler in the United States.